Georgia State Route 25: Brunswick connector route

-State Route 25 Connector (SR 25 Conn.) is a 1.08 mi connector route of SR 25 that exists entirely within the city limits of Brunswick.
+State Route 25 Connector (SR 25 Conn.) is a 1.120 mi connector route of SR 25 that exists entirely within the city limits of Brunswick.
 It begins at an intersection with US 17/SR 25 (Glynn Avenue).
-It travels west-southwest on Gloucester Street, concurrent with US 25.
-They skirt along the northern edge of Howard Coffin Park.
-Starting at MLK Jr. Boulevard, they travel through the Old Town Brunswick Historic District Between Union and Reynolds streets, they pass the City of Brunswick City Hall.
-At Newcastle Street, they turn right and travel to the north-northwest for one block.
-At F Street, they turn left and travel to the west-southwest for two blocks.
-At an intersection with US 341/SR 27 (Bay Street), SR 25 Conn. ends, US 25 turns right onto US 341/SR 27, and F Street continues past this intersection.
+It travels west-southwest on Gloucester Street, concurrent with US 25, and skirts along the northern edge of Howard Coffin Park.
+Starting at Martin Luther King Jr. Boulevard, they travel through the Old Town Brunswick Historic District.
+At an intersection with US 341/SR 27 (Bay Street), SR 25 Conn. ends, US 25 turns right onto US 341/SR 27, and Gloucester Street continues past this intersection.

 The entire length of SR 25 Conn. is part of the National Highway System, a system of routes determined to be the most important for the nation's economy, mobility, and defense.

 Between June 1963 and the beginning of 1966, SR 25 Conn. was established on its current path.